BeaglePilot/beaglepilot/reports/report_victor.md

 - Plans for the next period (this is a list of tasks for the author):
     - fixes to the MPU6000 test
-    - stick kernels an configs into a git
-    - SPI_MODE0,3 can be checked in the Wikipedia
-    - Include FRAM as the SPI.
-Changes in stash, the HEAD was at ca07ae7
     - "UART-like TCP sockets".
 Check AP_HAL_AVR_SITL/UARTDriver.cpp _tcp_start_connection().
 Make the private member function members.
 When the init func. is called you pass the string, see if it's an ordinary serial port.
 If it's TCP wire with SITL methods, do it with a switch.
 Reconect has to be handled because TCP is a stream and might close (serial doesn't close).
 When you reopen the stream you need to listen for the connection again.
 When you don't have a conection you through away the data and reconect.
     ArduCopter.elf -A tcp:192.168.2.15:1243:wait, "wait" linked to wait_for_connection SITL arg